 Proven tips and techniques to help you juggle older kids, housework, work hours, and more

 I'm available to chat during and after your baby's birth (I'm “on call” for you!)

 6 Weeks of postpartum support including time to reflect on your birthing experience via phone or Skype

-Again, this is complete support for you – to compliment or supplement your current prenatal care, or just to be there for you in whatever way you see it fitting.
+Again, this is complete support for you – to complement or supplement your current prenatal care, or just to be there for you in whatever way you see it fitting.

-You'll get Skype or phone appointments exclusively for you – once a month early in your pregnancy, and once a week as you get farther along, plus I'm there for you to chat or Skype with in labor, too.
+You'll get Skype or phone appointments exclusively for you – once a month early in your pregnancy, and once a week as you get farther along, plus I'm there for you to chat or video call with in labor, too.